 Some weeks, I take a Friday afternoon off to start my weekend early if I have particular projects or events to enjoy.

-The five common distractions in this article can be extremely disruptive to productivity.
+The five common distractions in this article can be highly disruptive to productivity.

 With some organization and mindfulness, we can overcome these interruptions and stay on task.